RedHatSatellite/soe-ci/README.md

 * Red Hat Satellite 6.
 This acts as the repository for Red Hat-provided and 3rd party packages, kickstarts and puppet modules.
 The Foreman module is also used to deploy test clients.
 * A virtualisation infrastructure to run test clients.
 I have used KVM/Libvirt, VMware and RHEV in different engagements.

 The architecture is shown in [this YeD diagram](https://github.com/RedHatEMEA/soe-ci/blob/master/Engineering%20Platform.graphml).
+View it with [yEd](http://www.yworks.com/downloads#yEdLive).

 ## Setup
 The following steps should help you get started with CII.